batfish/pybatfish/README.md

 jupyter notebooks
 ```

-You can then begin analyzing your own networks by modifying the examples and pointing them at your data.
+You can begin analyzing your own networks by modifying the examples and pointing them at your data.

 Complete documentation of pybatfish APIs is [here](https://pybatfish.readthedocs.io/en/latest/).